What is food allergy?

 There are medications available to treat some symptoms of food allergy after the food has been eaten.
 These medications may relieve rhinitis symptoms, gastrointestinal symptoms, or asthma symptoms.
 Discuss this further with your physician.

 Although research is ongoing, currently, there is no allergy injection approved for the treatment of food allergies.
 Strictly avoiding the allergy-causing food is the only way to prevent a reaction.

 Treatment of food allergies in children

-After seeing a physician and identifying the foods to which your child is allergic, it is very important to avoid these foods and other similar foods in that food group.
+After being examined by a physician and determining foods to which your child is allergic, it is very important to avoid these foods and other similar foods in that food group.
 If you are breastfeeding your child, it is important to avoid foods in your diet to which your child is allergic.
 Small amounts of the food allergen may go to your child through the breast milk and cause a reaction.

-For children who have had an allergic reaction to a food, your physician may prescribe an emergency kit that contains epinephrine, which helps stop the symptoms of severe reactions.
-Discuss this further with your physician.
+For children who have a food allergy, your child's physician may prescribe an emergency kit that contains epinephrine, which helps stop the symptoms of severe reactions.
+Discuss this further with your child's physician.

 Some children, under the direction of your physician, may be given certain foods again after 3 to 6 months to determine if the child has outgrown the allergy.
 Many allergies may be short-term in children and the food may be tolerated after the age of 3 or 4.

 Anaphylaxis, also called anaphylactic shock, is a severe and sometimes life-threatening reaction to an allergen (the items that you are allergic to are called allergens).
 It is a medical emergency, in most cases.
 The reaction to the allergen can occur seconds to as long as an hour after the exposure.
 It is necessary to have come in contact with the allergen at a previous time for sensitization to occur.